 Step 1: Identify your pelvic muscles.

 The first thing to do when it comes to doing Kegels is to identify your pelvic floor muscles by stopping your urination midstream.
 Alternatively, you can try inserting a clean finger inside your vagina.
 When you feel the squeeze, then you’ve found the right muscles.

-Next step is to perfect your Kegel exercise.
+The next step is to perfect your Kegel exercise.
 Empty your bladder and lie on your back.
 Tighten your pelvic floor muscles, hold the contraction for about five seconds, and then relax for another five.

 For best results, concentrate on tightening only your pelvic floor muscles.
-Be careful not to flex the muscles in your abdomen, thighs and buttocks.
+Be careful not to flex the muscles in your abdomen, thighs, and buttocks.
 Refrain from holding your breath and remember to breathe freely when doing your Kegels.

 You can also up your Kegel exercise routine by adding some basic squats to further strengthen your pelvic floor.
 Don’t aim to do 300 in a day, however.
 Doing a few squats correctly and regularly should help do the trick.

 Step 5: Make Kegel exercise a lifetime routine.